joaofilipee/financeapp/README.md

 ## Features

 The main features of the application are:
- - You can add financial recipes.
+ - You can add financial incomes/expenses.
- - You can remove financial recipes
+ - You can remove financial incomes/expenses.
  - It will update every change you do in the website.

 ## Links